 Get more for your money by pursuing this ranking of the "Best Urban & Regional Planning Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Iowa State University is the best choice for students thinking about an Urban & Regional Planning degree.
 Students who graduate from this program report average early career earnings of urban planning and mid-career earnings of $76,043.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Any student who is interested in Urban & Regional Planning has to check out California Polytechnic State University - San Luis Obispo.
 Urban planning majors from California Polytechnic State University - San Luis Obispo get a earnings boost of approximately 15.2% above the typical income of urban planning graduates.
-Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.
+California Polytechnic State University - San Luis Obispo is among the largest schools in California.

 Ohio State University - Main Campus is a great choice for individuals interested in an Urban & Regional Planning major.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 The student body at Ohio State University - Main Campus is extremely diverse and is represented by undergraduates from across 46 U.S. states and 49 nations around the world.
 Around 67.0% of Ohio State University - Main Campus students get some form of financial aid.
 If you're interested in learning more, you can view all of Ohio State University - Main Campus' rankings here.